Francesco Vezzoli and David Hallberg

 In collaboration with Dancer David Hallberg, Principal Dancer for the Bolshoi Ballet and American Ballet Theatre, the performance revives and translates ballet’s beginnings and the period’s pageantry for a contemporary audience, bringing the past into dialogue with the present.
 Drawing on aesthetic principles of order, proportion, perspective and geometry on which Renaissance art, architecture, and design are grounded, the piece is a historic excerpt, a renaissance itself that resuscitates complex moral representations of divinity and the cosmos prevalent during the time.

-Image credit: Francesco Vezzoli and David Hallberg, Fortuna Desperata, 2015, A Performa Commission; photo by Francesco Vezzoli, courtesy of L'Uomo Vogue, Conde Nast Italia.
+Image credit: Francesco Vezzoli and David Hallberg, Fortuna Desperata, 2015.
+A Performa Commission.
+Photo by Paula Court

 Lead underwritting support provided by Leslie Ziff.
 David Hallberg costume by Prada.